mktcode/the-magic-frog/content/stories/story-3.md

 ---
-title: Untitled Story
+title: Gilbert of Esteragon
 number: 3
-ended: false
+ended: true
 ---

 <story-part-legacy username="mkt">there was a wizard,...</story-part-legacy>